dotnet-presentations/blazor-workshop/docs/02-customize-a-pizza.md

 }
 ```

-Now, what happens when you click the dialog cancel button is that `Index.CancelConfigurePizzaDialog` will execute, and then the `Index` component will render itself.
+Now when you click the dialog's Cancel button, `Index.CancelConfigurePizzaDialog` will execute, and then the `Index` component will rerender itself.
 Since `showingConfigureDialog` is now `false` the dialog will not be displayed.

-Normally what happens when you trigger an event (like clicking the cancel button) is that the component that defined the event handler delegate will rerender.
+Normally what happens when you trigger an event (like clicking the Cancel button) is that the component that defined the event handler delegate will rerender.
 You could define events using any delegate type like `Action` or `Func<string, Task>`.
 Sometimes you want to use an event handler delegate that doesn't belong to a component - if you used a normal delegate type to define the event then nothing will be rendered or updated.

 `EventCallback` is a special type that is known to the compiler that resolves some of these issues.
 It tells the compiler to dispatch the event to the component that contains the event handler logic. `EventCallback` has a few more tricks up its sleeve, but for now just remember that using `EventCallback` makes your component smart about dispatching events to the right place.